 BBGM: Graduates of Golf Facilities Operation Management may receive up to one year of advanced standing toward the Honours Bachelor of Business – Golf Management.

-BBAA: Graduates of Automotive Business may receive up to two years of advanced standing towards the Honours Bachelor of Business – Automotive Management.
+BBAA: Graduates of Automotive Business may receive up to two years of advanced standing towards the Honours Bachelor of Business Administration (Automotive Management.

-BBML: Graduates of a two or three-year business studies diplomas at an accredited institution may receive up to two years of advanced standing towards the Honours Bachelor of Business – Management and Leadership.
+BBML: Graduates of a two- or three-year business studies diplomas at an accredited institution may receive up to two years of advanced standing towards the Honours Bachelor of Business Administration (Management and Leadership).

 Courses that are shared between different programs at Georgian will have the same course code (in most cases).
 Course equivalencies are listed on the course outlines.

-Note: Communication and General Education courses transfer automatically between Georgian certificate and diploma programs.
-For degree programs, liberal arts electives will transfer automatically between programs.
+Please note: In most cases, Communication and General Education courses transfer automatically between Georgian certificate and diploma programs.
+For degree programs, Liberal Arts electives will transfer automatically between programs (with some exceptions).